-When a pattern of negative behaviours are seen the following may be issued -
+When a pattern of negative behaviours is seen, the following may be issued -

-- Multiple consequences in a day (3 negative points in a day, C1 = 1 point and C2 = 2 points).
-C3 issued by Year Team. - Multiple C3's in week Pastoral Manager to discuss behaviour with family and student and consider moving up to a C4. - Multiple consequences within a department Head of Department can; set a lunchtime detention to discuss, set up a subject report, or remove the student from a class to another in their department for no longer than 5 lessons.
+- Multiple consequences in a day.
+3 negative points in a day (C1 = 1 point and C2 = 2 points), a C3 is issued by the Year Team. - Multiple C3s in week Pastoral Manager to discuss behaviour with family and student and consider moving up to a C4. - Multiple consequences within a department Head of Department can: set a lunchtime detention to discuss; set up a subject report, or remove the student from a class to another in their department (for no longer than 5 lessons).